 If you’re a Disney regular, you’re already covered.
 Annual passes come with parking included.

 If you’re flying in and staying at a Disney hotel, you’re covered too.
 Just add the free Disney Magical Express bus service to your travel plan and you can save the cost of a rental car or ride share, and get dropped off right at the front door of your resort.

 TravelingMom Tip: The free Magical Express service is slated to end on Dec.
 31, 2021.
 So if you’re planning to visit in 2022, you’ll need to find your own way to your hotel from the Orlando Airport.

 Read More: Don’t Make This $80 Mistake at Disney World

 If you drive, plan to pay nightly self-parking fees at Disney hotels and off property “Good Neighbor” hotels.
-The cost will be added to your room charges when you check out.
-As of June 18 2019, standard overnight parking rates at Disney hotels are as follows:
+Parking fees will be added to your room charges when you check out.
+As of April 2021, standard overnight parking rates at Disney hotels are as follows:

 - $15 per night at Disney Value resorts